BradleyRodriq/TravelVibesPR/README.md

         npm start
     on terminal, to startup the react server

-    Using Postman to run the routes and test database functions.
+    Using Postman to run the routes and test database functions without front end.
-    Using Atlas for MongoDB database hosting.v
+    Using Atlas for MongoDB database hosting.